inlab-geo/cofi-resources/cofi_book/docs/parameter_estimation/parameter_estimation.md

 # Parameter Estimation

-Givendata that can have a random compontent paraemter estimation seeks to infer the paramters of the underlying setting taht expalins these data.
+Given data that can have a random compontent paramrter estimation seeks to infer the paramrters of the underlying setting that explains these data.